alex-berman/BKOS-py/README.md

 The repo contains two example domains (use cases): `hello_world` (minimal loan application scenario with pre-determined prediction and explanation) and `music_personality` (more elaborate scenario involving prediction of personality from music preferences).

 # Automated testing
-The domains contain coverage tests which documented supported dialogue behaviours.
-The tests can be run as follows:
+The domains contain coverage tests (see examples [here](bkos/music_personality/test/dialog_coverage_nl.yml)) which documented supported dialogue behaviours.
+All tests in this repo can be run as follows:

 ```commandline
 pytest .